damiendart/notes/synology.markdown

   - Instead of using the default _admin_ account, create a new user and give them admin privileges, then disable both the default _admin_ and any guest accounts.
+  - Enable SMB 3 in the _File Services_ control panel in DSM.
   - Go through the _Security_ control panel in DSM.
   - When creating folders, remember to set reasonable permissions.
   - Use rsync to transfer files.
 If using a different copying method,